zachmort/Olympics-data-analysis-and-visualization/README.md

 # Preview
 <!-- Add a demo for your project -->
-Below is a screenshot of one of the interactive PLotly charts:
+Below is a screenshot of one of the GGplot2 charts I created:
-  This is a scatter plot of "Earned Gold" and "Total Creep Score"

 ![Picture](https://github.com/zachmort/League-of-Legends-Data-Analysis/blob/main/creepscroe_vs_earnedgold_scatterplot.png)